 To Make the Brown Butter Cinnamon Sugar Filling and Assemble:

 - In a medium bowl, combine dark brown sugar, pecans, cinnamon, nutmeg, salt, and six tablespoons (85g) of brown butter.
 Mix thoroughly until the mixture is combined.
-Set aside until needed.220 g dark brown sugar, 85 g chopped pecans, 2 tsp ground cinnamon, ½ tsp ground nutmeg, ¼ tsp fine sea salt, 85 g brown butter
+Set aside until needed.220 g dark brown sugar, 85 g chopped pecans, 2 teaspoon ground cinnamon, ½ teaspoon ground nutmeg, ¼ teaspoon fine sea salt, 85 g brown butter

 - Roll the dough into a 12 x 11-inch rectangle.
 Sprinkle the filling on top of the dough being sure to leave a border around the edges and press the filling down lightly to pack it on top of the dough.